 This is part III of a three-part series.

-The LLR Factors – Location, Lifestyle, and Reputation.
+Now you are ready for this post which is about the LLR Factors – Location, Lifestyle, and Reputation.

 You should compare location and distance to the places you most frequently visit: work, school, public transportation, grocery stores, shopping/entertainment, and more.